 Goats hanging out at the Arouca Bridge

-Step 8: Enjoy the 5.5 Mile Paiva Walkways Hike
+Step 8: Hike the 5.5 Mile Paiva Walkways

 Walking on the wooden Paiva Walkways in Portugal

-After you exit the bridge on the Areinho side, circle back towards the bridge on the dirt path to start the Paiva Walkways hike
+After you exit the bridge on the Areinho side, circle back towards the bridge on the dirt path to hike the Paiva Walkways

 Paiva Walkways hike